 The aim of the working group is to describe main dogmas and taboos in long term care.
-The working group consists of LTC experts across Europe, the outcome is planned to be published in 2020.
+The working group consists of LTC experts across Europe.
+The outcome of the work was published in July 2021.

 Prejudices and taboos are everywhere in society.
 In an ageing population, more and more stereotyping of older people is taking place.
 A general term for this is ageism, used by Robert Neil Butler in 1969, to describe discrimination against the older population based on old age and the ageing process.
 The EAN has a sense that ageism is stuck being used in more general, not particularly concrete terms.
 Therefore, the EAN has formed a working group of experts to give the EAN membership more insight about what prejudices and taboos exist about old people in the context of residential care facilities.
 The goal of this report is to give the EAN members tools to deal with prejudices and taboos.